Grand Hustle Records: 2003–11: Beginnings and various signings

 In 2008, T.I. also signed Philadelphia-based rapper Meek Mill to Grand Hustle.
-Although he was offered other record deals, Mill felt collaborating with T.I. was an opportunity of a lifetime and chose his label.
-Just when things were starting to look up for Mill, a setback occurred.
-He was arrested, charged with a crime and order to serve seven months in jail.
-Mill was then released during the early portion of 2009.
-Due to label boss T.I.'s and Mill's respective legal troubles, Mill was never able to release an album under Grand Hustle and they parted ways in 2010.
+Shortly after, Mill was arrested, charged with a crime and ordered to serve seven months in jail.
+Mill was released during the early portion of 2009.
+Due to T.I.'s and Mill's respective legal troubles, Mill was never able to release an album under Grand Hustle and they parted ways in 2010.

-In 2008, P$C member AK, also known as AK the Razorman, began to express his discontent with the label and his longtime friend T.I.: In a 2011 interview with Inday, a Grand Hustle marketing promoter, he confirmed AK and Yung L.A. were no longer a part of the label.
+In 2008, PSC member AK, also known as AK the Razorman, began to express his discontent with the label and his longtime friend T.I.: In a 2011 interview with Inday, a Grand Hustle marketing promoter, he confirmed AK and Yung L.A. were no longer a part of the label.
 In May 2009, T.I. dropped rapper Alfamega, who signed in 2005, after reports surfaced of his past as a DEA informant.
 A short-lived feud between the two later embroiled, with Alfamega releasing a diss track titled "Greenlight", in March 2010.

-On September 1, 2010, T.I. and his wife Tameka "Tiny"Cottle, were arrested on drug charges in Los Angeles.
-The arrest for drug charges led to T.I. being sentenced on October 15, 2010 to 11 months in prison for violating the terms of his probation, specifically for possessing ecstasy, testing positive for opiates and associating with a convicted felon, namely his P$C cohort C-Rod.
+On September 1, 2010, T.I. and his wife Tameka "Tiny" Cottle, were arrested on drug charges in Los Angeles.
+The arrest for drug charges led to T.I. being sentenced on October 15, 2010, to 11 months in prison for violating the terms of his probation, specifically for possessing ecstasy, testing positive for opiates and associating with convicted felon C-Rod.
 However, on October 25, the drug charges against T.I. were dropped.
 On November 1, T.I. reported back to the Forrest City Federal Facility to serve his 11-month sentence.
 His date of release was set to be September 29, 2011.
 His seventh album No Mercy, was released on December 7, 2010, during his imprisonment.
 The album peaked at number four in the US and it sold over 159,000 copies in its first week.
 RIAA certified No Mercy Gold, with over 500,000 copies sold.